 Jennifer and I munched on a snack briefly, took pictures, and headed back down.
 Care must be taken on descending, not just across the talus field, but on the trail as well since there are steep stretches scoured bare and it is easy to take a “sit-down”.
 We did the entire hike comfortably in under 6 hours (Jennifer is a runner and in very good shape).

-If you are looking for a 14er that is a more difficult challenge, located in some gorgeous, yet accessible, country, and with a tolerable amount of people, then I suggest you give La Plate Peak a go.
+If you are looking for a 14er that is a more difficult challenge, located in some gorgeous, yet accessible, country, and with a tolerable amount of people, then I suggest you give La Plata Peak a go.
 Be sure to stop in lovely Leadville for some good coffee from the fine folks at City on a Hill Coffee 🙂